szaumoor/ZSTweaks/ZSTweaks/README.md

 Makes the chance-based Level drain take 2 levels instead of just one and the Entangle effect 5% more likely to trigger (20%).

-**Component 1240:** Make Purifier's damage bonus affect all evil, not just Chaotic Evil
+**Component 1240:** Make Purifier's dispel magic much better and damage bonus affect all evil, not just Chaotic Evil

 Just as the title says.
 It's kind of funny considering the description of the weapon mentions Pit Fiends, which are Lawful Evil.

-**Component 1241:** Make Purifier's Dispel Magic level 30, like Staff of the Magi and Carsomyr
+It also makes the dispel magic effect equal to those in the Staff of the Magi and Carsomyr.

-This makes the dispel magic effect equal to those in the Staff of the Magi and Carsomyr.
+Both changes are optional.

 **Component 1250:** Make Yamato's passive abilities more substantial